Brandon Davies: Élan Chalon (2015)

-Pallacanestro Varese (2015–16)
+Pallacanestro Varese (2015–2016)

 In August 2015, Davies signed with Pallacanestro Varese in Varese, Italy for the 2015–16 season.

-AS Monaco (2016–17)
+AS Monaco (2016–2017)

-In July 2016, Davies signed with AS Monaco of the LNB Pro A and Basketball Champions League.
+In July 2016, Davies signed with AS Monaco of the French LNB Pro A and the Basketball Champions League.

 Žalgiris Kaunas (2017–2019)

 In the summer of 2017, Davies played in The Basketball Tournament on ESPN for Team Fredette.
-He competed for the $2 million prize, and for Team Fredette, he scored 20 points and grabbed seven rebounds in their first round game, which they lost to Team Utah (Utah Alumni) 100–97.
+He competed for the $2 million prize, and for Team Fredette, he scored 20 points and grabbed seven rebounds in their first-round game, which they lost to Team Utah (Utah Alumni) 100–97.

 On June 23, 2017, Davies signed with a 1+1 contract with Lithuanian team Žalgiris Kaunas of the Lithuanian Basketball League.
 Over his two seasons with Žalgiris, Davies helped the team achieve much success, in particular in the EuroLeague.
 On May 9, 2019, Davies was named to the All-EuroLeague First Team, becoming the first Žalgiris player to win the award in 15 years since Arvydas Sabonis in 2004.